Skip to main content

 }

-Use stable lowercase names and JSON-compatible properties.
-Avoid sending sensitive data in event payloads unless your team has explicitly approved it.
+Use stable event names and avoid sending sensitive data unless your team intentionally wants that data stored in Sendrealm.

 Rich Notifications